-When clocking in and out students must share their location on Trajescsys.
+Whether students can use their cellphone or use designated computers only is up to the clinical instructor.
+When clocking in and out students must share their location on Trajecsys.
 If a student denies Trajescsys their location, students are NOT allowed to use their personal cellphone to clock in and out.
-Students who block Trajescsys from their location are only allowed to use designated computers in the Radiology Department.
-Refusal to comply to this policy will result in an oral warning.
+Students who block Trajecsys from their location are only allowed to use designated computers in the Radiology Department.